WaterAndFlower/MMDMorphCamera2UnityTools/ReadMe.md

 # MMD To Unity Tools
-### A Easy way for you to import camear/morph data
+### A Easy way for you to import camear/morph data From MMD To Unity3D

 This tool is used for MMD4Mecanim to import morph/camera data.So you need to import your model used MMD4Mecanim at first.